gammapy/gammapy-meetings/dev-meetings/2021/2021-02-12/README.md

 * Model renormalisation https://github.com/gammapy/gammapy/pull/3229 (Quentin)
 * More thoughts by Axel:
      - Implement model integration / oversampling
      - Implement models consistently in TAN projection?
 And rely on "analytical" (scipy.special) integrals?
-Does this work, can we integrate over non-rectangular pixels?
+Or possibly we can integrate over non-rectangular pixelsn and just keep small angle approximation?
      - Keep `SphericalGaussianSpatialModel` and `SphericalDiskSpatialModel`?
      - The use case of fitting small sources (extension close to bin size) is more frequent, then fitting > 1 deg sources?

+ * Release pipeline (José Enrique)?
  * Anything else?